sdu-catslab/openfhe-python/README.md

-# Official Python wrapper for OpenFHE
+# Python wrapper for pyFHE

 ## Table of Contents